 Click on any of the hyperlinks to go to more detailed guidance below.

-- Consider how to cover an employee's work if he or she is summoned for jury service.
+- Consider how to cover an employee's work if they are summoned for jury service.

 - Remember that it can be a contempt of court to deny an employee time off to attend jury service.

-- Be aware that an employee can apply to the court for an excusal or deferral if the jury service would conflict with his or her work commitments or cause unusual hardship.
+- Be aware that an employee can apply to the court for an excusal or deferral if the jury service would conflict with their work commitments or cause unusual hardship.

 - Ask the employee to apply for excusal or deferral, if appropriate.

 - Take into account that some employees may need assistance in requesting an excusal or deferral.

 - Ensure that any request for excusal or deferral is accompanied by a letter from the organisation setting out the difficulties that the employee's absence will cause.